Jump to content

 • In-Game Bonuses: An active hologuise grants the wearer a +6 equipment bonus on all Disguise checks.

-Personal Force Field: Worn as a large belt around the west this shield emitter surrounds a medium sized person.
+Personal Force Field: Worn as a large belt around the waist, this shield emitter surrounds a medium-sized person.
 The person cannot be wearing Heavy/Clunky armor.
-The shield uses a Fuel Cell ($10,000 3-pack) that runs out after 3 rounds of being fully active.
-It can be activated as a Free action however it takes one Full Round before it actually starts to protect the wearer while any enemy will notice the sound and flash it makes as it starts to warm up.
-Replacing the Fuel Cell takes a Full Round action and cannot be done faster.
+The shield uses a Fuel Cell ($10,000 3-pack) that runs out after 3 full activations.
+It can be activated as a Free action; however, it takes one round before it actually starts protecting the wearer, and any enemy will notice the sound and flash it makes as it warms up.
+Replacing the Fuel Cell takes a Standard action and cannot be done faster.

-• In-Game Bonuses: While fully active it provides the wearer with +4 Total DR. +1 DR for each level of Mastworked.
+• In-Game Bonuses: While fully active, it provides the wearer with +4 Total DR. +1 DR for each level of Mastworked.
 Each level of Mastworked adds $40,000 to the cost.
-Fuel Cells can be Mastworked but only too +1.
+Fuel Cells can be Mastworked, but only to +1.
 A mastworked Fuel Cell costs $10,000 per cell and provides 4 rounds of use instead of 3.

 Polyvox: The polyvox translates the languages of different cultures and species with extreme accuracy.
 Both written and spoken.
 It can also learn different dialects, slang, and accents fairly quickly.
-If paired with a Neural Link it can auto translate to the point where the person appears to be speaking in the Character native language.
+If paired with a Neural Link it can auto-translate to the point where the person appears to be speaking in the Character's native language.

 Other

 Looking for Weapons?
-Go the the weapons page here.
+Go to the weapons page here.

 Looking for Armor?
-Go the armor page here.
+Go to the armor page here.

-Looking for Space Ships and all there Equipment?
+Looking for Space Ships and all their Equipment?
 The Space Ships page is where you should start.

 Want to hurry up and play without having to pick out all your gear?
-Go the the next section below.
+Go to the next section below.
 The Starter Packs section can provide starter kits for Characters.

 Starter Packs